Reverse-Cycling

 • Ask for help with things around the house, so you can focus on meeting baby's needs.

-• Being busy can be stressful, but breastfeeding releases hormones that calm a mother and help her reconnect with her baby.
+• Being busy can be stressful, but breastfeeding releases hormones that calm mom and help her reconnect with her baby.

 How to Cope